-- Strength and balance exercises - starting with the 'super six' on page 14
+- Strength and balance exercises

+starting with the 'super six'

 - T'ai Chi

 - Strength training

 - Nordic walking

 - Yoga

-- And for the fitter and more able: dancing, cycling, and playing racquet sports or ball games - walking football and netball count!
+- And for the fitter and more able: dancing, cycling, and playing racquet sports or ball games walking football and netball count!

-Sociable and quality assured strength and balance classes are available, as well as other activities.
-Visit www.cambridgeshire.gov.uk/ strongerforlonger Strength training, also called resistance training, involves exercises using some form of extra resistance to challenge the muscles.
+Sociable and quality assured strength and balance classes are available.
+Visit Vivacity www.vivacity.org or Telephone 01733 864764 Strength training, also called resistance training, involves exercises using some form of extra resistance to challenge the muscles.
 This resistance can come from weights/heavy objects, elastic resistance bands, or even your own body weight.
 Each exercise should be performed with the maximum resistance you can lift 8-12 times.
-When you can do the exercise more times, the resistance should be increased rather than doing more repetitions.
+When you can do the exercise more : times, the resistance : should be increased rather than doing more repetitions.